Economic history of Birmingham

-Birmingham in England has developed economically since Mediaeval times.
+Birmingham in England has developed economically since Medieval times.

 Early metalwork

 John Leland visited Birmingham in about 1538, and found many smiths manufacturing knives and nails among other products.
 By 1683, there were 202 forges in the town (mainly in the Digbeth and Deritend areas), and guns and brass goods were also being made.
 Metal was not made to any great extent in the town itself at this stage, but was mainly imported from Staffordshire and elsewhere in the West Midlands.
 Immigration to the city from the surrounding counties brought expansion of these industries.
 The population of the city increased from 5-7,000 in 1700 to nearly 24,000 in 1750, and by 1775 the population was about 40,000, making Birmingham the third largest town in the UK after London and Bristol.
 In 1791, Arthur Young described Birmingham as "the first manufacturing town in the world".

 Manufacturing

 By 1759, a House of Commons committee heard that at least 20,000 people in Birmingham and the surrounding area were employed in the "toy trade", manufacturing buttons, buckles and other trinkets, with the trade being worth around £600,000 per annum (five-sixths of it for export).
 Matthew Boulton, in 1770, claimed that Birmingham's superiority as a manufacturing town was largely due to the "superactivity" of the people, and the "mechanical contrivances and extensive apparatus which we are possess'd of".
 The use of hand-operated machinery and division of labour (which might see a button pass through fifty hands in the course of manufacture) was commented on by many visitors to Birmingham.
 Children were often employed in this sort of labour, their work being made easier by machines.

 In 1767, there were 35 gun-makers, and 27 manufacturers of other gun parts.
 The firm of Farmer and Galton supplied most of the weaponry to the Company of Merchants in Africa (i.e. the African slave trade).
 Pins, jewellery and papier-mâché were also produced in large quantities in the city, and goods of all sorts were exported to North America and Europe (Boulton, in the same year, claimed that half his correspondence was in German).